haltcase/trilogy/docs/api.md

 # Information

-> miscellaneous info that should be helpful while using Trilogy
+> miscellaneous info that should be helpful while using trilogy

 ## terminology

-Trilogy is a layer over a SQLite backend with the kind of API you normally find used with document stores.
+trilogy is a layer over a SQLite backend with the kind of API you normally find used with document stores.
 So there a few sort of interchangeable terms involved.

 'Table' will generally refer to the actual persisted SQLite representation of the data, just as 'row' and 'column' usually refer to the stored records and their values within those tables.

-On the other hand, 'model' will generally be used when referring to the definition provided to and handled by Trilogy.
+On the other hand, 'model' will generally be used when referring to the definition provided to and handled by trilogy.
 These models represent a more JavaScript-oriented version of the data, so 'rows' become objects that have properties representing their 'column'.

 ## column descriptor

 Each property of the object you pass to define the schema of a model is called a 'column descriptor'.
 It's so named because it describes the column - its type, such as `String` or `Number`, and its attributes, like whether it is the primary key, is nullable, has a default value, etc.

 ```js
 db.model('cars', {